-•Audit & Supervisory Board Members: Not more than ¥100 million per year (Resolved at the 1st Annual General Shareholders' Meeting held on May 25, 2006)

-3. Nomination and Compensation Committee
+•Audit & Supervisory Board Members: Not more than ¥100 million per year (Resolved at the 1st Annual General Shareholders' Meeting held on May 25, 2006) 3.
+Nomination and Compensation Committee oSystem for compensation of Directors

 The Company has established the Nomination and Compensation Committee to ensure objectivity and transparency in the procedures for deciding the compensation of officers (referring in this policy to Directors, Audit & Supervisory Board Members and executive officers).
 The committee's chair and the majority of its members are Independent Outside Directors.